Will colon cancer surgery affect your ability to eat?

 In colon cancer surgery, part or all of the large colon may be removed, and this information invariably makes many people wonder if surgery for this cancer will impair the ability to eat.

-Surgry for colon cancer “almost never” interferes, says Whitney Jones, MD, Clinical Professor of Medicine, University of Louisville, and Founder, Colon Cancer Prevention Project.
+Surgry for colon cancer “almost never” interferes, says Whitney Jones, MD, a national expert and frequent speaker on early-age onset colon cancer prevention, and Founder, Colon Cancer Prevention Project.

 Dr. Jones explains, “In fact, unless there are other circumstances — severe concurrent medical problems, coexisting nutritional issues, complications, ongoing battles with spread or metastatic colon cancer — the answer is never.”

 Thus, if you suspect you might have this disease, and have been playing through your mind all sorts of scenarios depicting the aftermath that this disease will create, and some of these images are of you getting fed through a feeding tube at dinnertime – you can let go of these images and breathe a sigh of relief that colon cancer will not destroy your ability to enjoy your favorite foods.